pedro-dm-gomes/graphrnn-mmw-denoising/README.md

-# Graph-Rnn for point cloud milimeter-wave (mmW) denosing
+# Graph-RNN for point cloud milimeter-wave (mmW) denosing

 Tensorflow Implementation of Graph-RNN for mmW (point cloud) denoising We propose a new neural network with Graph-RNN cells, for point cloud sequence denoising